bbyars/mountebank-in-action/ch04/README.md

 # Should respond Harvard Medical School
 curl -i -d"Where did you get your degree?" http://localhost:3000/

-# Should respond I'll have to get back to you on that one
+# Should respond I'll have to get back to you
 curl -i -d"What's your favorite color?" http://localhost:3000/

 mb stop